If you don’t lose your voice, you’re not doing it right.

 - The Garry Bjorklund Half Marathon begins at 6:15 a.m. and Grandma’s Marathon begins at 7:45 a.m.
 (Wheeler participants for the Marathon start at 7:40 a.m.)

 - No vehicles are allowed on Old Scenic Highway 61 (the racecourse) at anytime during the running of Grandma’s Marathon or the Garry Bjorklund Half Marathon.
 The expressway, which runs parallel to Scenic Highway 61, will be open for travel.

 - Traffic on the expressway is very congested on race day.
 If you plan to watch the Marathon or the Half Marathon from a point on Scenic Highway 61, please keep in mind that travel to the finish line is impossible due to traffic delays.

 - Parking on the expressway is ABSOLUTELY PROHIBITED.
 Limited parking will be available on the access roads connecting the expressway to the racecourse.

 - London Road, Superior Street and Canal Park are the most convenient places to watch the race.
 In order to secure a parking spot near these locations, you will want to get to your viewing location early.

 Runner tracking system

-The runner tracking system is made possible through the support of Verizon Wireless.
+The runner tracking system is available on the Grandma’s Marathon App.
 Race fans can track marathon and half marathon participants’ progress via the Live Runner Tracking map available on race day, June 17, at www.grandmasmarathon.com.